latent-to/developer-docs/docs/fees.md

 Reading the state of the chain is always free.

-## Weight-Based Transaction Fees
+## Flat Transaction Fees

-Many extrinsics in Bittensor are subject to a flat **weight-based fee**.
-In Polkadot-based chains like Subtensor (Bittensor's layer 1 blockchain), [weight](https://docs.polkadot.com/polkadot-protocol/glossary/#weight) is a measure of compute time.

 **Fee Details**:
 - **Current rate**:  $\approx0.00013 \tau$ (reduced from $\approx0.0013 \tau$)
 - **Payment source**: Sender's TAO free balance by default.
-For specific extrinsics, if TAO is insufficient to cover fees, the chain will charge fees in Alpha instead (see "Smart Fee Payments (Alpha Fallback)" below).
+For specific extrinsics, if TAO is insufficient to cover fees, the chain will charge fees in Alpha instead (see [Alpha Fallback](#alpha-fallback))
 - **Denomination**: TAO by default.
 When fees are paid in Alpha, the TAO fee amount is converted to Alpha using the current Alpha price (no slippage).
 - **Impact on liquidity**: Fees are *recycled* (deducted from `TotalIssuance`)
     See: [Recycling and Burning](./glossary#recycling-and-burning)